March 31, 2017 - Terry

 Coverage for Anything & Everything

 Every travel insurance policy has a list of definitions and exclusions as to what is covered and not covered during your trip.
 Some lists are more extensive than others.
-Make sure you have a general idea for what’s included and excluded from your policy before assuming anything.
+Make sure you have a general idea for what’s included and excluded from your insurance policy before assuming anything.

-It is important that you know your coverage since no two travel insurance plans are exactly the same.
+It is important you know your coverage benefits since no two travel insurance plans are exactly the same.
 The last thing you want to assume is that travel insurance is a cookie cutter product.
 We can assure you, it definitely is not!
 Comparing insurance quotes helps you avoid paying for an expensive policy with coverage that you may not need.

 For example, if you are going on an adventure trip, there are certain policies that insure the gear you’re bringing with you and rental gear if, for some reason, that gear doesn’t make it to you in time for your excursion.
 Traveling for business?
 There are some policies that would reimburse you for that round of golf you missed due to a rain setback.
 If you are traveling with family, there are plans that cover your children at no additional cost.

 So how much is this going to cost me?
 Travel insurance will cost you typically 4% to 12% of your total trip cost.
 Compare policies with ease at insureyonder.com.
 We know that you won’t find a lower price anywhere on the Internet.
 We can 100% guarantee that!